Creamy mushroom stroganoff is what dreams are made of. The flavor combo between the mushrooms and savory stroganoff

 - Remove the stroganoff from the heat and let it cool for just a minute so that the Greek yogurt doesn’t curdle when you add it in.
 Then, slowly add the rest of the broth, Greek yogurt, pepper, and fresh thyme to the pan and mix until combined.

 - Bring the mixture to a boil and then turn to low heat.

-- Fold the egg noodles into the mushroom sauce and let the mixture heat over low heat until the noodles hot and ready to eat.
+- Fold the egg noodles into the mushroom stroganoff sauce and let the mixture heat over low heat until the noodles are hot and ready to eat.

 Nutrition FactsServing Size: 1/4 Calories: 217 Sugar: 5 Fat: 14 Carbohydrates: 14 Fiber: 3 Protein: 10